tim-smart/effect-io-ai/effect/Stream-crossLeft.md

 # crossLeft

-Composes this stream with the specified stream to create a cartesian product of elements, but keeps only elements from this stream.
-The `that` stream would be run multiple times, for every element in the `this` stream.
+Composes this stream with the specified stream to create a cartesian product of elements, but keeps only elements from `left` stream.
+The `right` stream would be run multiple times, for every element in the `left` stream.

 See also `Stream.zipLeft` for the more common point-wise variant.